Postgraduate Course: Informatics Project Proposal (INFD11014)

 |Additional Information (Assessment)

-The assessment will come from one piece of submitted work: a full project proposal, including background, motivation, and a description of the methodology and expected outcomes.
+2. 80% Coursework 2: A full project proposal, including background, motivation, and a description of the methodology and expected outcomes.
 A good proposal might be organised as follows:

 * Purpose: a statement of the problem to be addressed.

 * Background: a short description of how previous work addresses (or fails to address) this problem.

 * Methods: A description of the methods and techniques to be used, indicating that alternatives have been considered and ruled out on sound scientific or engineering grounds.

 * Evaluation: Details of the metrics or other methods by which the outcomes will be evaluated.

 * Consideration of legal, social, ethical or professional issues particular to the project.

 * Workplan: A timetable detailing what will be done to complete the proposed project, and when these tasks will be completed.